Force dealers to compete for your business.

 AcuraWatch tops the list of standard safety features with its lengthy list of bundled driver aids.
 These aids include a collision mitigation system, advanced pedestrian detection, low-speed follow on the adaptive cruise control function, lane keep assist, a road departure mitigation system, traffic jam assist, traffic sign recognition, forward collision warning, and a lane departure warning.
 Additionally, you get a multi-angle rear-view camera, blind-spot monitoring with rear cross-traffic alert, and the next-gen Advanced Compatibility Engineering body structure.
 The Technology adds rain-sensing windshield wipers, front and rear parking sensors, and low-speed braking control.

-Compare the 2022 Acura MDX Technology vs A-Spec Trims.
+2022 Acura MDX Technology vs A-Spec.
 What is the difference?

 The Technology does a thorough job of adding a ton of extra features, especially when it comes to technology.
 So, what does the A-Spec add?
 It comes with upgraded 20-inch shark gray split-5-spoke wheels, SH-AWD, LED fog lights, and the A-Spec Exterior Sport Appearance Package.